 El Salvador Government Integrity Project

-Through the El Salvador Government Integrity Project, Tetra Tech is working with the Government of El Salvador to improve transparency, accountability, and service delivery at the national and municipal level.
+Tetra Tech is working with the Government of El Salvador and civil society to improve transparency, accountability, and service delivery at the national and municipal level.

-The Government Integrity Project aims to increase accountability in oversight of public decisions, government actions, and the proper use of public resources.
-Achieving these objectives requires collaboration with a range of Salvadoran government partners, including the IAIP, the Government Ethnics Tribunal, the Technical Secretariat of the President, and the Legislative Assembly.
-Through a grant to the Universidad Dr. Jose Matias Delgado, the project promotes dialogue among these agencies through anti-corruption advisory boards, courses, and information exchange platforms, as well as discussions about barriers to access to public information.
-By improving agency responsiveness, professionalizing the public service workforce, and building the capacity of civil society, the project fosters citizen demand for accountability and transparency while strengthening the government’s ability to satisfy that demand.
+The Government Integrity Project aims to increase accountability in oversight of public decisions, government actions, and the proper use of public resources by engaging a range of Salvadoran government partners with civil society.
+Through a grant to the Universidad Dr. Jose Matias Delgado, the project promoted dialogues between government agencies and civil society organizations about transparency and accountability culminating in the Acuerdo de País Contra la Corrupción, which outlined concrete actions that both civil society and government had to take to reduce corruption in El Salvador.
+By improving agency responsiveness, professionalizing the public service workforce, and building the capacity of civil society, Tetra Tech is helping foster citizen demand for accountability and transparency, while strengthening the government’s ability to satisfy that demand.